-Assistant coach James Janssen begins his first season with the Davidson women's basketball program after joining the staff in September of 2017.
+Assistant coach James Janssen begins his second season with the Davidson women's basketball program after joining the staff in September of 2017.

 An Australian native, Janssen joins the Wildcats after having spent the previous five seasons at Wake Forest.
 As a graduate student and volunteer for the Deacons, he worked closely with Coats Fulks.
 He assisted with player development, on-campus recruiting, opposition scouting, camps, and sports science consulting.
 The past two years at Wake Forest saw them with back-to-back NIT berths, making the second round in both years.